Klaudia Nowak

 Bio

-She gained her professional experience in law firms in Krakow specializing in a full range of corporate law issues, and in real estate, intellectual property, and personal data protection law.
+She developed her experience working in law firms in Krakow specializing in corporate legal services, real estate law, and intellectual property law.

-Klaudia speaks fluent English, including legal English.
+Klaudia speaks fluent English.

 Related news

-Blog 5
+Blog 6

 07 Jun 2025